wn-doolittle/caliper-spec/guides/certification-guide.md

 #### <a name="otherTransports"></a>Other Transport Protocols
 *Caliper Analytics&reg; Specification*, [version 1.2](https://www.imsglobal.org/spec/caliper/v1p2) defines the use of a single transport protocol (HTTP/HTTPS).
 However, IMS Global is interested in specifying the use of other transport protocols that can support the exchange of Caliper data.
 Organizations wishing to work with IMS Global to add other transport protocols to the Caliper specification should contact the Caliper Working Group directly or indicate interest via the [public forum](https://www.imsglobal.org/forums/ims-glc-public-forums-and-resources/caliper-analytics-public-forum).

-## <a name="usingCertService"></a> Using the Certification Service
-Visit the Caliper Certification service at [https://www.imsglobal.org/sso/launch.php/caliper](https://www.imsglobal.org/sso/launch.php/caliper).
-You MUST be logged in to the IMS Global website to access the Caliper certification service.
-If you do not have an account, please register at [https://www.imsglobal.org/user/register](https://www.imsglobal.org/user/register).

-The certification service provides a playground for testing your Caliper messages.
-Click the "Start Testing" link under __Test Your Product__ to access the playground.

-Once you are ready to commence certification testing, click the "Certify Your Product" link under __Certify Your Product__ to commence testing.
-The following steps will guide you through the process.
-A [screencast](https://youtu.be/iLCsB2CI7aw) of the certification workflow is available for review.

-1. Complete the online form by providing the following information:

-   * Product name
-   * Product version
-   * Product URL
-   * Product description
-   * Caliper specification version
-   * Member name
-   * Member email address
-   * Member organization

-2. Click the green "Start Certification" button.
-To terminate testing click the white "Cancel" button.

-3. An "Instructions" page provides both a test endpoint URL and a bearer token.
-Configure your software to send Caliper messages to the test endpoint URL.
-For each request, set the HTTP <code>Authorization</code> header field value to the provided bearer token and the HTTP <code>Host</code> header field value to the provided endpoint URL.

-4. Initiate the product test, sending messages to the certification service endpoint.

-5. When the first message is received by the Certification service the "Instructions" page will be replaced with a view displaying conformance progress.
-A list of available Caliper metric profiles is displayed on the left side of the page.
-A log of submitted messages or "items" is displayed on the right side of the page.
-As messages are processed metric profile certifications that have been attained will be indicated by check marks.
-Clicking a profile's plus (+) link will display a list of profile events and actions processed successfully.
-Clicking the log "items" link provides additional information regarding events processed, errors encountered and individual message JSON-LD documents received.

-6. Once testing is complete click the "Complete Certification" button.

-7. Read the confirmation statement and then click the "Submit Certification Results" button.

-8. Repeat the test as necessary in order to certify against additional metric profiles or address previous failed tests.

-## <a name="certMark"></a>Certification Mark
-After submitting your successful conformance information and receiving confirmation and a registration number from IMS Global you may then apply the appropriate conformance mark.
-The IMS Global conformance chart will list your conformance details.
-If you have any questions, please feel free to contact us at any point.
-Products without an IMS conformance registration number are not considered compliant by IMS Global.

-## <a name="certRenewal"></a>Certification Expiration and Renewal
-Caliper certification covers individual metric profiles only and is scoped to the specific version of the Caliper specification tested.
-Major or minor releases of the Caliper specification and/or associated metric profiles will require recertification of your upgraded platform, application or service.
-All IMS Certifications require that you renew and retest your certification after one year.

 ## <a name="contributors"></a>Contributors
 The following Caliper Working Group participants contributed to the writing of this guide: